avsecurity123/BA_ADS_Evaluation/README.md

-# On Evaluating Physical Backdoor Attacks to Camera and LiDAR Perception in Autonomous Vehicles
+# On Evaluating Physical Backdoor Attacks to Camera and LiDAR Perception in Autonomous Vehicles.

 ## Introduction
+In this work, we provide three levels of backdoor attack evaluation for perception of Autonomous Driving (AD):
+-- Dataset simulation;
+-- LGSVL, a production-grade autonoumos driving simulator;
+-- Physical autonomous vehicles: UGV and Baidu Apollo;

-In this work, we demonstrate that different functions including obstacle detection, lane detection and traffic light detection are susceptible to physical backdoor attacks, where physical objects can be abused as triggers, thus revealing severe security threat to Autonomous Vehicles (AV).
+We target three foundamental functions in AD systems including obstacle detection, lane detection and traffic light detection, to reveal severe security threat to Autonomous Vehicles (AV).

 ## Installation
 First, create a conda virtual environment and activate it: